tjebo/eye/README.md

 #> 6 c     l        16
 ```

-Often enough, data can be a bit messy and there are right eye / left eye
+Often enough, there are right eye / left eye columns for more than one
-columns for more than one variable, e.g., for both IOP and VA.
+variable, e.g., for both IOP and VA.
+The following example shows one way

-The following example shows one way to clean up this mess.
+to clean up this mess.

 ``` r
 library(dplyr)